afsc-assessments/ebswp_2023/doc/EBSpollock.md

 A widespread die-off event of short-tailed shearwaters began in the SEBS in June 2019 extended into the NBS and Chukchi Sea in August.
 These events may reflect 2018 conditions as shearwaters feed in the Bering Sea in summer before migrating to the southern hemisphere for breeding during the winter.
 Most sampled birds showed signs of emaciation; shearwaters are planktivorous birds and feed on euphausiids.

 *Fishery performance*
+xxx
+As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to recent years.

-From 2013-2017 prices for pollock decreased as global pollock supply has been high, but increased landings have had the combined effect of marginal increases in value.
+[From 2013-2017 prices for pollock decreased as global pollock supply has been high, but increased landings have had the combined effect of marginal increases in value.
 In 2018 prices for pollock increased.
 (Fissel)

 The reduction in revenue from 2008-2010 was the result of conservation based reductions in the pollock TAC.
 In 2018, strong demand and reductions in global supply have put upward pressure on whitefish product prices which has filtered through to ex-vessel market.
 As a result, revenue increased in 2018 in the pelagic forager group despite stable landings.
-(Fissel)
+(Fissel)]

 Canadian-origin stock group of Chinook salmon is a key stock group used to define abundance-based bycatch caps in the EBS pollock fishery.
 Low juvenile abundance of this stock